2021 French Grand Prix: Race

 Verstappen caught Bottas by the 44th lap, and passed him when he made a mistake.
 Verstappen was able to make the overtake without losing much time to Hamilton ahead.
 Bottas was unhappy with the Mercedes team's decision to only make one pit stop for new tyres.
 The disagreement between Bottas and the team came at a time of uncertainty over whether he would be driving there in 2022, although Bottas said that his frustrations over the strategy were not related to this.
 With five laps remaining Verstappen started to catch Hamilton rapidly, as the tyres on the Mercedes had become very worn out.
 Verstappen eventually overtook Hamilton on the penultimate lap.
 Rosberg expressed surprise that Hamilton did not do more to prevent Verstappen from passing him.
 Hamilton did not want to drive onto the dirty part of the track to defend from Verstappen, who was able to use the drag reduction system to go much faster down the straight.

 Verstappen went on to take his thirteenth Grand Prix victory ahead of Hamilton.
 He also claimed the additional point for setting the fastest lap time of the race, setting a time of 96.404 seconds at an average of 218 km/h.
 This was the first time Red Bull had won three consecutive Grands Prix since the 2013 season.
 Verstappen went on to win the following two Grands Prix at Spielberg, becoming the first driver to win three rounds of the world championship on consecutive weekends.
 This was the third of ten races that were won by the eventual Drivers' Champion in 2021.
 Hamilton said that his tyres were badly worn by the race's conclusion, and that Red Bull "had a good strategy".
 This was the 170th time Hamilton had finished on the podium at a World Championship Grand Prix.
 Red Bull team principal Christian Horner described the result as "a little bit of payback for Barcelona earlier in the year", in reference to the strategy Mercedes had used to win there.
 Horner believed that winning at a track where Mercedes had previously been dominant was a positive sign for his team.
 Wolff believed that Mercedes were faster than Red Bull, but did not have the superior strategy.

 Pérez came third after overtaking Bottas on the 49th lap.
 Pérez was investigated for leaving the track after making the pass, but it was ruled that he had not gained an advantage and he was not penalised.
 Mercedes could have made an additional pit stop to change Bottas onto fresh tyres and pursue the additional point for setting the fastest lap, but decided not to in case Pérez received a time penalty.
 The result extended Red Bull's and Verstappen's respective leads in the Constructors' and Drivers' championship standings.
-The top three drivers were interviewed by Martin Brundle before progressing to the podium to collect their trophies.
+The top three drivers were interviewed by Martin Brundle before progressing to the podium to collect their trophies, which took the form of gorilla statuettes designed by sculptor Richard Orlinski.